 Read More About Papua New Guinea

 PNG and the New Guinea island as a whole have had a range of nations exerting power over them to some degree or another.
 PNG was split in the 19th century, roughly north-south (either side of the massive central mountain range that runs east-west though the country), with Germany controlling the north and Great Britain the south, but at the onset of World War One, Australian forces took control of the German-controlled north.
 Great Britain also eventually passed the running of the south to Australia too.
 During World War Two Japan invaded and what ensued was one of the major campaigns of the war, before the Japanese were defeated.
 After the war, the north and south of the island were reunited and in 1975 PNG gained independence.
 The geography of PNG is extremely diverse as outlined here for New Guinea as a whole.
 Mount Wilhelm at 14,793 feet (4,509 meters) is the highest peak in PNG.

-PNG is definitely one of those once in a lifetime trips that you really need to do; the birds here are otherworldly.
-Our blog post here gives a few more insights into our exciting tour and the detailed itinerary is here.
+PNG is definitely one of those once-in-a-lifetime trips that you really need to do; the birds here are otherworldly.
+Our blog post here gives a few more insights into our exciting Papua New Guinea birding tour and the detailed itinerary is here.

 Papua New Guinea: Birding Attenborough's Paradise August 2023/2024/2025

 Papua New Guinea: New Britain Premium Extension – Bismarck Archipelago Birding August 2023/2024 September 2025